lanl/phoebus/EIDR.md

 NO source code is included for any dependencies.
 Both static and dynamic linking are supported.

+- Phoebus relies on the "Mpark Variant" backport of the C++17 feature to C++14 and GPUs (https://github.com/mpark/variant).
 - Phoebus optionally supports the HDF5 file format (https://www.hdfgroup.org/solutions/hdf5/) for file input/output.
 - Phoebus optionally supports Catch2